whchenlab/2019-puzi-multi-gut-disease-classifier/README.md

 fold 'github networks' contains the files for constructing networks and modules.

 ##
-fold 'github Supple' contains the results plotting in Figure 1 and Figure 2.
+fold 'github Supple' contains the supplementary files, including the metadata, maaslin results and importance scores of random forest models.